projectatomic/atomic-enterprise-training/README.md

 For more information [read the press release](http://www.redhat.com/en/about/press-releases/red-hat-unveils-red-hat-atomic-enterprise-platform-production-deployment-secure-certified-linux-containers-scale).

+This guide focuses on Atomic Enterprise Platform.
+However, there is ongoing work to share more work with OpenShift v3, and thus you might find newer instructions in the [OpenShift version](https://github.com/openshift/training) of this guide.

 ## Differences from Openshift v3
 The following features are not provided with Atomic Enterprise, but are with OpenShift v3:
 - STI (Source-To-Image builder)